MicrosoftDocs/customer-voice/fp-docs/get-started.md

 Forms Pro is optimized for the latest versions of Microsoft Edge, Chrome, Firefox, and Safari.

-## Sign up for Forms Pro preview
+## Sign up for the Microsoft Forms Pro trial

-1. Open [https://formspro.microsoft.com](https://formspro.microsoft.com/en-us/) in a web browser.

-2. Select **Try preview**.

-3. Enter your email address and follow the wizard to complete the sign-up process.
+Microsoft Forms Pro is generally available on July 1, 2019.
+To try Forms Pro, you can sign up for a free 30-day trial.
+After the trial period, you will need a paid license to continue using Microsoft Forms Pro.
+For information about purchasing Forms Pro, see [Purchase Microsoft Forms Pro](purchase.md).

     > [!NOTE]
     > - A Microsoft work account is required for trying the Forms Pro preview.
     > - Forms Pro preview is not available for school accounts.
     > - If you get an error while signing up for Forms Pro preview, contact your administrator to enable the Forms Pro preview in your tenant.
+    > - Users who participated in the Microsoft Forms Pro public preview program are automatically converted into the 30-day trial until July 30, 2019.

+### Opt out of trial

+You can always opt out of the Microsoft Forms Pro trial manually.
+For information about opting out, see [Opt out of Forms Pro](administer.md#opt-out-of-forms-pro).

+> [!NOTE]
+> If you opt out of the Microsoft Forms Pro trial and sign up again later, your trial end date will be counted from the first date you signed in.

+Your trial experience may also be downgraded in the following scenarios:

+- Trial license is expired
+- An administrator removed your license

+When your trial experience is downgraded, a message is displayed with an option to export your survey responses.
+Your survey will also stop receiving responses if you don't have a valid license.
+Your data is retained for 90 days, and then deleted if you don't purchase a license.

 ## Provide feedback on Forms Pro